aws-quickstart/cdk-eks-blueprints/docs/addons/emr-eks.md

 ```
 ## Verify

-One the AddOn is deployed you can execute the following command.
+Once the AddOn is deployed you can execute the following command.

 ```
 kubectl describe -n kube-system configmap/aws-auth